 Likewise, you’ll want to check back often as we’ll continue to update this list when new exciting titles are launched into the market.

-As the name suggests, Call of Duty: WWII is a look back into the Second World War and it definitely feels a bit more gritty and gnarly then we’ve ever seen the war before in a video game medium.
+As the name suggests, Call of Duty: WWII is a look back into the Second World War and it definitely feels a bit more gritty and gnarly then we’ve ever seen the war before from a video game.
 Players are centered around a narrative that follows the 1st Infantry Division on the Western Front.

 An interesting little side note to toss into here is the fact that Call of Duty: WWII doesn’t feature an auto-regeneration for health.
 This has been the norm for the Call of Duty franchise, but with the setting of an old war filled with grit, courage and the horrors of being on the battlefield, players will need to seek cover and health kits to stay alive.